cinoti/helloworld/README.md

 Like the CMB.
 The lower frequencies get closer together over time, because  lower frequencies change slower than higher frequency.
-Eventually, many many trillions of years EM waves become millions of light years long.
+Eventually, many trillions of years EM waves become trillions of light years long, for those EM waves that do not directly interact with matter.

 ---“Dark Matter”---